-Since I don't have any pests on my indoor plant, I can go ahead and clean the plant.
+Since I don't have any pests on my indoor plant, I can clean the plant.
 The cleaning will be easy.
 I can wipe the leaves off with a clean, dry cloth.

 Spider mites cause discoloration of the leaves by sucking the sap and contents from the leaves.
 The stain is generally yellowing.
 It starts at the tips of the leaves and moves in toward the center.
 Look closely.
 Don’t be deceived.
 If you don’t see any insects, that doesn’t mean there aren’t any.

 Spider mites are the most miniature of pests.
 You hold a piece of white paper beneath a yellowing, speckled leaf.
 Tap the blade with your finger and notice if tiny dots the size of a period hop off.

 They hate water and being wet.
 Experts suggest routinely spraying under the leaves with water, where spider mites lay their eggs, is an effective control method comparable to garden chemicals.

 You need to be vigilant and look for changes in the leaves (molting or drying.)
 It would help if you acted quickly.
 Once the Spider mites fine cobwebs form on the plant, you have a severe problem.
 It will take some doing to handle the situation.

 Mealybugs - Tiny White Insects on Houseplants

 Mealybugs are obvious.
 Their little white cotton balls contrast clearly against the green plant.
 If you have tiny white cotton balls on the plant and are positive it is not a cotton plant, the plant has mealybugs.

 Scales - Tiny Black Insects on Houseplants

 Scales are the size of a pinhead.
 The small-dark-shelled insects are seen mostly found on ferns or ficus trees.
 They are hard to remove from any plant.
-If not removed when first noticed, scales will form a sticky sap, thereby infecting other plants.
+If not removed when first noticed, scales will form a sticky sap, infecting other plants.